Are Garlic and Bouillon Dangerous for Dogs?

 From my own experience of advising owners to give their dogs some chicken broth, beef bouillon, turkey broth, etc. on the first day while recovering from a gastrointestinal problem, none have ever had any problems from the onion content.
 But I only have them give it for the first 24 hours.

-I checked on some of the top brands of bouillon/broth (see references below) to see how much onion is actually in the broth.
-I think there is more danger from the salt content (about 50%!) if a dog had congestive heart disease, and you need to be careful when purchasing bouillon as a lot of brands do contain MSG (but that is an ingredient in 'Accent' and is used to add to a dog's food to prevent a dog from eating his own stool.)
+I checked some of the top bouillon/broth brands (see ref. below) to see how much onion is actually in the broth.
+I think there is more danger from the salt content (about 50%!) if a dog had congestive heart disease, and you need to be careful when purchasing bouillon as a lot of brands do contain MSG (but that is an ingredient in ‘Accent’ and is used to add to a dog’s food to prevent a dog from eating his own stool.)

 Overall, I think the onion content is relatively low.
-Plus, after the first day of giving some bouillon, if they have stopped vomiting, then I have them 'advance' to chicken or turkey baby food (there was a big scare with Gerber's and some other companies adding onion to Baby food!!
-But they quickly removed it, so it is not included anymore.)
+Plus, after the first day of giving some bouillon, if they have stopped vomiting then I have them ‘advance’ to chicken or turkey baby food.

-For a healthy dog, I think that the bouillon would be fine.
+For a healthy dog, the bouillon should be fine.
 But with regards to the sodium content, bouillon would most likely not be recommended for those dogs with congestive heart disease or any disease where a low sodium dog food diet is advised.

 Dr. Tillman

-Following are the ingredients listed in some of the bouillon (broth) products on the market:
+Ingredients listed in some of the bouillon (broth) products:

-3) Swanson Canned Certified Organic Chicken Broth - Onion is not listed as an ingredient in their description (although we could not find a label with all of the ingredients)
+3) Swanson Canned Certified Organic Chicken Broth – Onion is not listed (although we could not find a label with all of the ingredients)

 Garlic References:

-1) Dr. Pitcairn's book, Natural Health for Dogs and Cats, states that "Garlic (Allium sativum) while in the same family as onions, helps to eliminate worms, strengthen digestion and beneficially stimulates the intestinal tract.
+1) Dr Pitcairn’s Complete Guide to Natural Health for Dogs & Cats states “Garlic (Allium sativum) while in the same family as onions, helps to eliminate worms, strengthen digestion and beneficially stimulates the intestinal tract.
 Use it to promote intestinal health.
 It is also indicated for animals that have been on a high meat or fish diet, and those that tend to be overweight or suffer hip pain from arthritis or dysplasia.
-Include fresh grated garlic with each meal, using 1/2 to 3 cloves, depending on the animal's size."
+Include fresh grated garlic with each meal, using 1/2 to 3 cloves, depending on the animal’s size.”

 2) Home Prepared Dog and Cat Diets

-Referring to a bland cooked rice diet, when a dog has had some GI problems:
+Referring to a bland cooked rice diet for a dog with GI problems:

 "the diet can be flavored with garlic powder, or small amount of bouillon, preferably chicken bouillon."